 How do power plants work?

 Electrical power starts at the power plant.
 In most cases, a power plant consists of an electric generator.
-Something has to spin that generator — it might be a water wheel in a hydroelectric dam, a large diesel engine or a gas turbine.
+Something has to spin that generator — it might be a water wheel in a hydroelectric dam, a large diesel engine, or a gas turbine.
 But in most cases, the object spinning the generator is a steam turbine.
-The steam might be created by burning coal, oil or natural gas.
-Or the steam may come from a nuclear reactor.
+The steam might be created by burning coal, oil, or natural gas.
+Or the smoke may come from a nuclear reactor.